shakeel-faiz/FF/11Nov-24/a.md

 ## ENC File Format - More Information

-The ".enc" file extension itself doesn't denote a specific or standardized file format.
+The ".enc" file extension itself does not denote a specific or standardized file format.
 Instead, it is a generic extension that could be used by various applications or systems to indicate that the file has undergone some form of encoding or encryption.

 Here are a few possibilities for what an ".enc" file might represent: